Ajmal121212/Blog-website/README.md

-# Blog-website
+# Daily-journal
-Blog website using ejs
+Daily journal using ejs